lilynhuynh/M7-poetry-slam/README.md

 The terminal should then open a Flask app in debug mode.
 It should give you a url to open the `index.html` on.
 For example, the line should look like `Running on http://127.0.0.1:5000` after the `Debug mode: on` line.
 Copy and paste the http link given and it should open up the front-end on your browser!

+> [!NOTE]
+> If you would like to locally test ONLY the poem generation within your terminal without having to bootup the Flask app, please do the following steps.
+(1) Comment out `from poem_generator.sentence import Sentence` in `poem.py` and replace with `from sentence import Sentence`.
+(2) Comment out `from poem_generator.word import Word` in `sentence.py` and replace with `from word import Word`.
+(3) Go to `poem.py` and uncomment `local_test()` at the button of the file.
+If you do want go back to using Flask after playing around locally, remember to revert these before running the Flask app again!

 ## Usage
 This program can be accessed by cloning the repository from the provided GitHub link above and running the `__init__.py` within the `scripts` folder.
 > [!CAUTION]